proplot-dev/proplot/docs/why.rst

    *considerably* simplifies the tight layout algorithm.

-.. _why_redundancies:
+.. _why_redundant:

 Eliminating redundancies
 ========================

 .. rubric:: Problem

-For many academics, figures with just one subplot are a rarity.
-We tend to need multiple subplots for comparing different datasets and illustrating complex concepts.
+For many of us, figures with one subplot are a rarity.
+We usually need multiple subplots to compare different datasets and communicate complex ideas.
 Unfortunately, it is easy to end up with *redundant* figure elements when drawing multiple subplots, namely...

 * ...repeated axis tick labels.